-11. What issues are appropriate for the Title IX investigator to testify about at the hearing?
+13. What issues are appropriate for the Title IX investigator to testify about at the hearing?

-The investigator's testimony may be helpful if there are, for example, disputes about the authenticity of evidence summarized in the investigation report and at issue at the hearing, or, if the hearing officer is using party or witness statements from the investigation report to probe a party's or witness's testimony at the hearing, whether the investigator accurately memorialized those statements in the investigation report.
+The investigator's testimony may be helpful if there are, for example, disputes about the authenticity of evidence summarized in the investigation report and at issue at the hearing.
+Their testimony may also be helpful if the hearing officer is using party or witness statements from the investigation report to probe a party's or witness's testimony at the hearing, as to whether the investigator accurately memorialized those statements in the investigation report.